quang-ng/employee-search-service/README.md

 - Secure, isolated data per organization
 - RESTful API for employee search and listing
 - Containerized for easy deployment

+## Caching with Redis

+This service uses **Redis** for caching in two main scenarios:

+- **Organization Configuration Cache:**
+  - Organization-specific configuration data is cached in Redis to reduce database load and improve response times for repeated config lookups.
+- **Employee Count Cache:**
+  - The total number of employees per organization is cached in Redis to speed up count queries, especially for large datasets or frequent requests.

+Redis caching helps ensure the service remains fast and scalable, especially under high load or with large organizations.

 ## Project Structure
 ```